Design trends are a funny thing. Something can be SO COOL and then years later, we all look back and think maybe not so

 Like anything, I’m sure this colorblocking furniture look will come back in style in some point, and I’ll kick myself for painting over it.

-Meanwhile, Stephen needed a new nightstand for his apartment to go with his painted dresser (you can see that here), so here’s the nightstand now:
+Meanwhile, Stephen needed a new nightstand for his apartment to go with his painted dresser, so here’s the nightstand now:

 The first time I picked up a can of spray paint, I was afraid of messing it up, but really, you can’t.